mobify/mobifyjs/www/docs/konf-reference.md

 difficult to debug errors.
 Do not alter the DOM in required keys.
 Move DOM altering operations to non-required keys.

+### Matching URLs with Mobify.urlmatch()

+Mobify.js provides the `Mobify.urlmatch()` function as a convenient method of making matches based on patterns in the path portion of the URL.

+It takes as an argument a string containing a [path expression](../matching-to-urls#path-expressions), or a JavaScript `RegExp` object, and returns a function that will match the expression against `window.location.pathname`.

+The returned function takes no arguments, and will return a regular expression object when it matches, and false otherwise.

+See the document [Matching Templates to URLs](../matching-to-urls) for further reference.

 ##  Reserved Keys

 The konf is extended by a default konf containing the following reserved
 keys:

+`!__match`
+: A matching function, used by Mobify Studio

+`__url`

+: A template's prototype page url, used by Mobify Studio

 `$html`
 : Reference to the source DOM `<html>` element